 It is sometimes referred to as an autoinflammatory disease, as certain cells of the immune system may begin this inflammation when triggered.

 It is also known as Behçet's syndrome.

-- genital ulcers
+- genital and mouth ulcers

 Read more about the symptoms of Behçet's disease.

 You should see your GP if you have a collection of persistent symptoms of Behçet's disease.